For the “Quick Glancer” :

 As a kid, I always had a pretty active imagination and running from bad guys in an empty garden with my best friend was as fun as using Playmobil or, I admit it, Barbies and PollyPockets.
 When I moved to California, it was pretty lonely and I discovered anime and anime-inducing friends.
 That’s how I discovered fanfiction, and that’s pretty much what kickstarted my interest in writing.
 The overabundance of crazy, really awesome ideas (not to mention dreams) never really stopped, but I’m just now attempting to harness them for the greater good (or just mine).

 As a TCK (Third Culture Kid), the prospect of moving around doesn’t bother me too much (except when I’m a tad lonely), and I think I’d really like to return to Asia, possibly South East Asia, in the future.
-Life’s a wonderful, surprising journey which opens last minute doors I didn’t know existed.
+Life’s a wonderful, surprising journey which opens last minute doors I didn’t even know existed.
 I don’t know where I’ll be next and I can’t even begin of thinking of a country to ‘settle down’ in because first, I’d like to know what I’ll do with my life besides writing.
 Should I be a teacher and hop around countries, or should I attempt to be a translator/interpreter?

 In the meantime, enjoy day trips inside my head, but please, keep an open mind.
 Who knows what you might find in there!